14. Multiple Regression and Model Specification

 NoteIn This Chapter

-• why simple regression is often not enough;
+• why simple regression is often insufficient for biological questions with multiple drivers;

-• why model specification is part of the scientific argument;
+• why model specification is part of the scientific argument, not just a modelling choice;

-• how to fit and interpret a worked multiple regression example;
+• how to fit, diagnose, and report a worked multiple regression example using seaweed biogeographic data.

 ImportantTasks to Complete in This Chapter